gbxyz/perl-net-rdap/README.md

         $rdap = Net::RDAP->new(%OPTIONS);

-Constructor method, returns a new object.
+Constructor method, returns a new object. %OPTIONS is optional, but may contain any of the following options:

-Supported options:

 - `use_cache` - if true, copies of RDAP responses are stored on disk, and are updated if the copy on the server is more up-to-date.